Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use the tool: 'to check whether a deploy has finished, to get an app's live URL, or to see why an app is in error.'
-This provides clear context for use, though it doesn't explicitly list when not to use it or name alternatives.
+Explicitly states when to call: to check whether a deploy has finished, to get an app's live URL, or to see error reason.
+It doesn't mention when not to use or name alternatives, but the provided use cases are specific and actionable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.